Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Methodology

 \subsection{Evaluation procedure}

 To provide a measure for an overall comparison, the ADE and FDE were determined with the evaluation scripts provided by each individual contribution.
-Since the majority of the models are non-deterministic and, in some cases, trajectories are randomly sampled rather than selecting the most likely one, each of the five scenes in the ETH/UCY dataset was evaluated five times.
+Although these metrics don't provide a sufficient measure when a BoN evaluation is employed as has been previously addressed by Mohamed et al. \cite{mohamed_social-implicit_2022}, they provide valuable insight into the overall accuracy when single trajectories are predicted.
+Since the majority of models are non-deterministic and, in some cases, trajectories are randomly sampled rather than selecting the most likely one, each of the five scenes in the ETH/UCY dataset was evaluated five times.
 Afterwards, the average for each scene was calculated before combining all values to the overall results presented in figures \ref{fig:ade_fde_comp} and \ref{fig:feature_requ}.
 To sample a varying number of trajectories, the respective variables in each contribution were adjusted to either one or \SI{20}{}.
 Additional details are provided in \cref{subsec:impl_det}.